reneklootwijk/node-dsmr/README.md

 When an event happens, e.g. successful connection or a telegram has been received, the event will be emitted.
 By creating listeners for these events, the event can be processed in your code.

 * `connected`, a successful connection to the serial port has been made.
-* `telegram`, a new telegram has been received, the data of the event is the complete telegram as a JSON object.
+* `telegram`, a new telegram has been received, the data of the event is the complete telegram as a JSON.

     Example:
     ```javascript